NSCC-ITC-Winter2024-ICOM5015-701-MCr/icom5015-ai-2024/ONBOARDING.md

   1. Make an assertion about the result (e.g. new information appears on the page)

   - Resources
-    - [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html): As the docs say... "the single most important guide for understanding how to test with Cypress.
+    - [Introduction to cypres](https://docs.cypres.io/guides/core-concepts/introduction-to-cypres.html): As the docs say... "the single most important guide for understanding how to test with cypres.
 Read it.
 Understand it."
-    - [Writing Your First Test](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file): A good overview of how a typical cypres test work, what the code looks like and how to use the cypress test runner.
+    - [Writing Your First Test](https://docs.cypres.io/guides/getting-started/writing-your-first-test.html#Add-a-test-file): A good overview of how a typical cypres test works, what the code looks like and how to use the cypres test runner.
-    - [Selecting Elements](https://docs.cypress.io/guides/references/best-practices.html#Selecting-Elements): Best practices for selecting elements that are manipulated and checked by your tests.
+    - [Selecting Elements](https://docs.cypres.io/guides/references/best-practices.html#Selecting-Elements): Best practices for selecting elements that are manipulated and checked by your tests.
 Following these will make you tests less brittle.
-    - [Selector Playground](https://docs.cypress.io/guides/core-concepts/test-runner.html#Selector-Playground): A tool within the cypress test runner that will help you find good selectors to use for the elements used in your tests.
+    - [Selector Playground](https://docs.cypres.io/guides/core-concepts/test-runner.html#Selector-Playground): A tool within the cypres test runner that will help you find good selectors to use for the elements used in your tests.
-    - [Interacting with Elements](https://docs.cypress.io/guides/core-concepts/interacting-with-elements): The main commands in cypress for interacting with elements in the page (e.g. click, select, etc.)
+    - [Interacting with Elements](https://docs.cypres.io/guides/core-concepts/interacting-with-elements): The main commands in cypres for interacting with elements in the page (e.g. click, select, etc.)
-    - [should](https://docs.cypress.io/api/commands/should.html#Syntax): Documentation for the `should` statement that is used to make assertions in cypress tests.
+    - [should](https://docs.cypres.io/api/commands/should.html#Syntax): Documentation for the `should` statement that is used to make assertions in cypres tests.
-    - [Assertions](https://docs.cypress.io/guides/references/assertions): A reference for all of the assertions (e.g. assertions and chainers for should) that can be used in cypress tests.
+    - [Assertions](https://docs.cypres.io/guides/references/assertions): A reference for all of the assertions (e.g. assertions and chainers for should) that can be used in cypres tests.
-    - [FarmData2 Cypress Tests Details](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md): Information on specifically how FarmData2 uses Cypress tests.
+    - [FarmData2 cypres Tests Details](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md): Information on specifically how FarmData2 uses cypres tests.
 ##### Component Tests #####

-Cypress component tests work by mounting a Vue Component into a browser and allowing tests to interact with it in isolation from the application.
+cypres component tests works by mounting a Vue Component into a browser and allowing tests to interact with it in isolation from the application.
 A typical comonent test will:
-  1. Configuring and mounting the component into the test framework.
+  1. Configuring and mounting the component into the test frameworks.
   1. Query the component for an _html element_ of interest (e.g. button, ext field)
   1. Interact with that element (e.g. click the button, enter some text)
   1. Make an assertion about the result (e.g. the component emits an event or changes state).

   - Resources:
-    - All of the Cypress resources above are also relevant here.
+    - All of the cypres resources above are also relevant here.
-    - [Component Testing](https://docs.cypress.io/guides/component-testing/introduction): An introduction to the component testing in Cypress.
-Note: With FarmData2 support you will not need to install or setup the component testing framework.
+    - [Component Testing](https://docs.cypres.io/guides/component-testing/introduction): An introduction to the component testing in cypres.
+Note: With FarmData2 support you will not need to install or setup the component testing frameworks.
-    - [Vue Test Utils Guides](https://vue-test-utils.vuejs.org/guides): Cypress component testing is built on top of the Vue Test Utils.
-So all of their functionality is also available within a Cypress component test.
+    - [Vue Test Utils Guides](https://vue-test-utils.vuejs.org/guides): cypres component testing is built on top of the Vue Test Utils.
+So all of their functionality is also available within a cypres component test.
 The _Getting Started_, _Common Tips_, _Testing Key, Mouse and other DOM Events_ and _Testing Asynchronous Behavior_ sections are most relevant to FarmData2 testing.
     - [Vue Test Utils API](https://vue-test-utils.vuejs.org/api/): API documentation for all of the functionality of the Vue Test Utils.
-    - [FarmData2 Cypress Tests Details](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md): Information on specifically how FarmData2 uses Cypress tests.
+    - [FarmData2 cypres Tests Details](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md): Information on specifically how FarmData2 uses cypres tests.

 ### Project Automation ###